zhenwork/dspack/tutorial/README-IMAGE-SCALE.md

 The dname to save the calculated scale factor, which is ```scale_factor``` in default.
 You can use other dnames to record the scale factor, but you will need to indicate this dname later in other steps that require the scale factor, such as [```dsimage.pca```](https://github.com/zhenwork/dspack/blob/main/tutorial/README-IMAGE-PCA.md).

 - ```--scale_by_radial_profile```:
-The scaling method (1), which uses the image radial intensity profile to scale each image, and the default resolution range of the radial profle is shown below.
+The scaling method (1), which uses the image radial intensity profile to scale each image, and the default resolution range of the radial profile is shown below.
 ```
     radius_rmin_px=None radius_rmax_px=None radius_rmin_A=50 radius_rmax_A=1.4
 ```